Back Taxes

 If you find that you owe back taxes, you will want to recover and organize any previous records that may help you establish the tax calculations for the period in question.
 This includes previously filed tax returns for previous tax years, quarterly tax payment receipts, W-2's, expense receipts, and any relevant tax calculation worksheets.

+Information provided about back taxes is intended for educational purposes.
 The content of this site is not intended to be a substitute for professional tax advice rendered by a CPA, attorney, or an Enrolled Agent.
-Fixbacktaxes.com provides information about back taxes which is intended for educational purposes only.
-An Enrolled Agent is a tax professional federally licensed to represent taxpayers before the IRS.